-Companies can spend millions of dollars on campaigns promoting their brand each year.
-Aside from building connections with potential customers and nurturing relationships with existing ones, there’s another side of branding that businesses need to pay attention to — employee engagement and perception.
+Australian companies can spend millions of dollars on campaigns promoting their brand each year.
+Aside from building connections with potential customers and nurturing relationships with existing ones, there’s another side of branding that Australian businesses need to pay attention to — employee engagement and perception.

 Kay Phelps, director of British workplace communications company PR in HR, discusses the impact of employee engagement on a company’s brand and why authenticity is especially essential these days for elevating brand perceptions.